newresu/fit-tnt/README.md

 const b = [6, 12]; // or [[6],[12]]

 try {
-  // fallbacks to pseudo inverse const { xBest, mse, method } = new TNT(A, b);
+  const { xBest, mse, method } = new TNT(A, b);
 } catch (e) {
   console.error(e);
 }
 ```

-It uses a modified preconditioning algorithm, still based off [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), aiming to improve the condition number (and convergence.)
+The preconditioning was based off [Ridge Regression](https://en.wikipedia.org/wiki/Ridge_regression), aiming to improve the condition number (and convergence.)
+This is a bit different to the paper.

-Use `preconditionTrick: false` to disable this (fallbacks to a closer implementation of the paper's method.)

 ## Documentation